 I think that the growing fatigue with the current education might eventually contribute to our cause and reverse the trend.

 There is a new wave of disruption happening as I speak.
-Disruptors using AI disrupt previous disruptors with even cheaper labor costs (check what is happening to companies like Chegg or Udemy listed on NASDAQ).
+Disruptors using AI disrupt previous disruptors with even cheaper labor costs.
 But their fight takes place in the domain of the reduced version of education.
-They will pretend it's real, genuine education, but it's not.
+They will always be pretending, and trying to sell it as real, genuine education, but it's not.

-If teachers and teacherpreneurs among us grasp the difference between the reduced and genuine education, we should be able exit the current doomed education sector, and start playing in a totally different league.
+If teachers and teacherpreneurs among us grasp the difference between reduced and genuine education, we should be able exit the current doomed competition, and start playing in a totally different league.

-It will take time before we manage to explain the benefits of our version of education to a wider public and before the blind forces of the market start rewarding us materially, but with the quality we have got, I am sure we will eventually triumph.
+It will take time before we manage to explain the benefits of our version of education to a wider public and before the blind forces of the market start rewarding us materially, but with the quality we have got, the triumph is inevitable.

-The stake of this turnaround is much higher than just effective teaching of a foreign language.
+The stake of this turnaround is much higher than just effective teaching of foreign languages.
 The stake may be the future of education and the future of humanity.

 Because if one day Elon Musk installs his Neuralink in our brains, and Sugata Mitra's vision comes true, that “not knowing will become as unimportant as not being able to tell the time without looking at a watch”, we will be safe and education will be safe too.
 Because education, genuine education is immortal and it is forever enshrined in language.